Our theme for 2026:

 Workshops: To be announced in April.
 Open until filled.

 Hardship Fund: The NSS has a small fund for participants facing financial constraints that support attendees facing limited institutional funding or personal financial hurdles.
 Priority for registrants from LMICs and students.
-The application will open April 7th
+Application period: April 21 - April 28

 Looking for session sponsorship opportunities?
 Find them here and email us at info@thenss.org with your ideas!